atrisovic/weather-panel.github.io/content/reduced-form-specification.md

 However, we do not observe agent-level responses.
 Instead, we have region-wide sums, $y_{it}$ for region $i$ and reporting period $t$.
 For example, if $y_{js}$ is death risk for agent $j$ for a given day, we may only observe total deaths across a region in each year, $$y_{it} = \sum_{s \in t} \sum_{j \in i} y_{js}.$$

 We can determine the agent-level response $f(T_{ps})$ if we assume linearity.
-First, let us represent this the way we would if we could run a regression with agent-level data, breaking up the dose-response curve into a sum of terms:
+First, let us represent this as if we could run a regression with agent-level data, breaking up the dose-response curve into a sum of terms:
 $$f(T_{ps}) = \beta_1 g_1(T_{ps}) + \beta_2 g_2(T_{ps}) + \cdots + \beta_k g_k(T_{ps})$$